tskit-dev/msprime/docs/ancestry.md

 A recombination event results in two extra nodes being recorded, one identifying the genome providing the genetic material to the left of the breakpoint and the other identifying the genome providing the genetic material to the right.
+This makes it easy to identify the (possible multiple) segments of genome that travel via the left parent versus the right parent, and also means that so-called "diamonds" (in which lineages split and immediately rejoin) are retained even if edges are {meth}`squashed<tskit.EdgeTable.squash>`.

 For more information on how to set the recombination rate or specify a recombination map: see {ref}`sec_ancestry_recombination`.
-More information on how to set up a simulation with gene conversion can be found here:
+To set up a simulation with gene conversion, see {ref}`sec_ancestry_gene_conversion`.
-{ref}`sec_ancestry_gene_conversion`.

 (sec_ancestry_record_migrations)=